 Scholars will access all materials and lessons via the Community Portal on Mighty Networks.
 Students will be encouraged to apply the skills and tools they learn to their weekly goals and responsibilities and will be asked to post in the community portal in response to prompt questions, polls, or topics.
 Dr. Litterer will respond to scholar posts, ask questions to prompt critical thinking and reflection, and will respond to direct messages from scholars who have questions or things to share privately.
 The portal community is a key proponent of the Intentionally Productive Scholars Program, as it offers accountability and camaraderie.

-Dr. Litterer will host weekly 2-hour co-working sessions for scholars via Zoom.
+Dr. Litterer will host weekly 2-hour co-working sessions for scholars via Zoom on Monday mornings.
 Co-working is an excellent tool for increasing focus and productivity via external accountability and support.
 A 2-hour co-working session offers students 2 focused, approximately hour-long work sessions, where scholars will share what they plan to work on at the top of each hour, work for ~50-55 minutes on mute (option to leave camera on or off), and then report back on their progress.

 2 Group Productivity Coaching Sessions with Dr. Litterer